vasudev89/Term2-QAB/Chapter 8/Notes.md

-# Estimating the Population mean using the z statistic(sigma unknown)
+# Estimating the Population mean using the z statistic(sigma known)

 ### Fundamental Problem
 - Population Sizes might be too big: infeasible to capture each element in order to calc the **mean**